Gunjan601/Speech-Emotion-recognition/README.md

 Dataset and preprocessed files are not included due to size constraints.

 ## Team members:
-Gunjan D Raheja
+-Gunjan D Raheja
-J M darshana
+-J M darshana